Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Experiments

 Recent works \cite{GSTCN2022, aitp2022,dginet2022} have used the NGSIM public datasets for vehicle path prediction as it provides many complex highway scenarios.
 The dataset is split into a 70\% training set, 10\% validation set, and 20\% test set.
 Pishgu has been trained for 40 epochs with a learning rate of 0.01 and the Adam optimizer \cite{kingma2014adam}.

-As shown in Table \ref{tab:ngsim_results}, we review the performance of Pishgu in terms of RMSE, ADE, FDE, and model size against best in class models \cite{cslstm2018, katariya2021deeptrack, 2020gripplus, Pip2021, GSTCN2022, STALSTM2021}.
-Reporting RMSE is crucial in vehicle path prediction as autonomous vehicles evaluate the future trajectories of surrounding subjects for every second in the future upto few seconds.
+As shown in Table \ref{tab:ngsim_results}, we review the performance of Pishgu in terms of RMSE, ADE, FDE, and model size against best-in-class models \cite{CSlstm18, katariya2021deeptrack, 2020gripplus, Pip2021, GSTCN2022, STALSTM2021} in vehicle bird's-eye view domain.
+Reporting RMSE is crucial in vehicle path prediction as autonomous vehicles evaluate the future trajectories of surrounding subjects for every second up to a few seconds.
 Pishgu, like the other models, observes the input for 15-time steps (3 seconds) and predicts the path of all the vehicles in a scene for 25-time steps (5 seconds).
-In terms of RMSE, Pishgu performs better at all the time steps than the other models.
+Regarding RMSE, Pishgu performs better at all the time steps than the other models.
 It reduces the RMSE by 44\%, 38\%, and 37\% for 2$^{nd}$, 3$^{rd}$, and 4$^{th}$ sec as compared to \cite{GSTCN2022}.
 Compared to best-performing models for 1$^{st}$ and 5$^{th}$ sec, Pishgu reduces the RMSE by 50\% and 40\%.
 Similar performance is observed in ADE and FDE, where we improve the SotA error rates by 42\% and 61\%, respectively.
-As the majority of the frames in NGSIM are crowded, it helps the attention module to grasp the most important relational behaviors between the subjects for path prediction.
-Thus, attention module proves to be most effective for NGSIM dataset.
+As most of the frames in NGSIM are crowded, it helps the attention module grasp the most important relational behaviors between the subjects for path prediction.
+Thus, the attention module is the most effective for the NGSIM dataset.

-In model size, Pishgu is comparable to most contemporary deep learning models.
+In model size, Pishgu is comparable to most contemporary deep-learning models.
 However, \cite{GSTCN2022} reports less than half the parameters than Pishgu.
-The smaller size of GSTCN is due to the use of a simple CNN for path prediction and restricting the graph to two laterally adjacent lanes and $\pm$100 meters.
+The smaller size of GSTCN is due to using a simple CNN for path prediction and restricting the graph to two laterally adjacent lanes and $\pm$100 meters.
 In contrast, Pishgu uses attention-based CNN with a graph of the entire scene to grasp the overall environment provided by the NGSIM dataset.